pinsvin00/stjsc/README.md

 ## Things that won't work in stjsc
 Variable scoping, ternary expression prevents, creating variables inside a ternary expression.
 All variables in code are stored in global scope.

-Specific keywords like [continue, break ... ]
+Specific keywords like [continue, break ... ], although there are some workarounds, like one shown in erastotenes_sieve.js in examples.